Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Owen Rees is an interdisciplinary researcher at Birmingham Newman University with a core specialism in ancient history.
-He studied at the universities of Reading and Nottingham before completing his PhD at Manchester Metropolitan University in 2018.
-Previously, Owen held postdoctoral fellowships at the Institute of Medical Humanities at the University of Durham, and a Leverhulme Early Career Fellowship at the University of Nottingham.
-Owen is also the founder and lead editor of [...], which brings together a growing network of specialists to fact-check common claims made about the ancient world.
+Owen Rees is an ancient historian.
+He held a Leverhulme Early Career Fellowship at the University of Nottingham before becoming a Lecturer in Applied Humanities for Birmingham Newman University.
+He is the founder and lead editor of the website [...], which brings together a growing network of specialists to fact-check common claims made about the ancient world.
+He lives in Manchester.

 Details